Location: Northeastern British Columbia.

 worthwhile for several reasons, one of them being a picturesque, if

-not very large, Bergeron Creek canyon.
-Please, refer to the link above
+not very large, Bergeron Creek Canyon.
+Check out wnms.ca link above,

-in order to get a better understanding of the map of this trail.
+in order to get a better understanding of the map of this trail, as it

 turn off from Highway 29 about seven kilometers Northwest of